Optimizing Alerts with Conditions

 How Conditions Work

-2. Condition Evaluation: The change satisfies the defined conditions (both global and local).
+2. Condition evaluation - The detected change is tested against your defined criteria (both global and local conditions)

 Examples